shahaf1313/DifFormer/README.md

 # Project DifFormer insturction- Amit Shomer
 In this part all commands for running, traind and sample for DifFormer will be explained.

+## Imstal Environment
+You can find environment.yml which can help you install the environment
 ## Train DifFormer
 In order to train the models with DifFormer run on ImageNet 64x64:
+In this version of the repo the train include P2 wieght, AddaNorm and KNN attention.
 ```
 mpirun -np 2 python scripts/image_train.py --image_size 64 --learn_sigma True --class_cond True --diffusion_steps 1000 --noise_schedule cosine --rescale_learned_sigmas False --rescale_timesteps False --lr 2e-4 --batch_size 23 --data_dir /data/dataset/imagenet/ILSVRC/Data/CLS-LOC/train/ --gpus 6 7 --use_transformer
 ```

+In the file./guided_diffusion/script_util.py more configuration of the run can be control like: windown size, model depth and more.
 ## Sample DifFormer
 In order to sample the model with the Classifier guidance please run:
 ```